 Candidates with the highest UCAT scores will be invited to attend a Multiple Mini-Interview.
 The Medical School interviews approximately 50-60 candidates for Graduate Entry Medicine each year.
-In 2020-21 the Medical School will use Multiple Mini-Interviews (MMIs) as evidence has shown that these are a more reliable and fair means of assessing applicants.
+In 2021-22 the Medical School will use Multiple Mini-Interviews (MMIs) as evidence has shown that these are a more reliable and fair means of assessing applicants.
+In the event that COVID-19 restrictions are in force, online structured panel-based interviews will be used instead of MMIs.